db627/django-group/articles/tutorial.md

-Title:
 # Tutorial on Migration, Models, Factory, seeding with fake data and testing the Data Base.
-## Author: Elizabeth Oluwasanmi, Dennis Boguslavskiy, Bovan
+### Author: Elizabeth Oluwasanmi, Dennis Boguslavskiy, Bovan

 ### Introduction to Django